February 01, 2018

 I started with a 5/8 steel shaft 36" long, then cut a series of MDF disks and glued them together on the shaft.

-...and soon realized this thing was HEAVY and would be too much machine as a benchtop, so I gave it some legs, moved the motor underneath and out of the way, and made it a stationary machine.
+...and soon realized this thing was HEAVY and would be too much machine as a as a portable benchtop sander, so I gave it some legs, moved the motor underneath and out of the way, and made it a stationary machine.
 I attached the drum to the motor via an adjustable link v-belt on 2" pulleys.

 After I was happy with the layout of everything, I then carefully sanded the drum so that it was uniformly round.
 I added a switch, a 4" dust port for attaching to the main dust system and a laminate top so the workpiece would easily slide while sanding.
 Lastly, I attached some adhesive-backed Velcro to the drum followed by some 3-inch Velcro-backed 120 grit sandpaper.
 I painted the machine a matte black...and voila!

-I've been using this machine for about three years now (Oct 2020) on probably 40 different projects.
+I've been using this machine for more than three years now on upwards of 100 different projects.
 It has worked like a charm.
 I started out with 120 grit paper but have switched to 80 grit.
 The paper lasts probably two months or so between changing, and it's cheap, about $15 for a roll that allows for three changes.
 Thanks to the attached dust collection, there is NO dust in my shop from this machine.
 I'm able to sand a segmented ring in just a few passes.
 For efficient production of a segmented vessel, this machine has simplified one very big step in the process.